-The following table shows the distribution of LTV ratios in respect of the Bank's authorised loans and advances to customers as at 31 December 2023 and 31 December 2022:
+The following table shows the distribution of LTV ratios in respect of the Group's authorised loans and advances to customers as at 31 December 2023 and 31 December 2022:

 Stage 1

-Gross carrying Allowance

-amount for ECL
+Gross carrying amount EUR Allowance for ECL EUR

-EUR EUR

 As at 31 December 2023

 Authorised credit facilities - LTV distribution

-- Less than 10% 5,756,275
+-Less than 10% 5,756,275 -

--10% to 50% 1,996,444 -
+- 10% to 50% 1,996,444 -

 -50% to 100% 765,737 -

-Total authorised credit facilities 8,518,456
+Total authorised credit facilities 8,518,456 -

-Stage Stage 1
+Stage 1

 Gross carrying Allowance

 amount for ECL

 EUR EUR

 As at 31 December 2022

 Authorised credit facilities - LTV distribution

 Authorised credit facilities - LTV distribution -Less than 10% 1,522,213

-1,522,213 895,146

--Less than 10% - - -

-The Bank closely monitors collateral held for secured loans and advances to customers considered to be credit-impaired, as it becomes more likely that the Bank will take possession of collateral to mitigate potential credit losses.
+The Group closely monitors collateral held for secured loans and advances to customers considered to be credit-impaired, as it becomes more likely that the Group will take possession of collateral to mitigate potential credit losses.
 As at 31 December 2023 and 31 December 2022, all credit-impaired loans and advances to customers are unsecured and, as a result, are provided for in full.
 No collateral is held in respect of Balances held with Central Bank of Malta, loans and advances to banks and financial investments measured at amortised cost.